skkylimits/vscode/README.md

 # Visual Studio Code

-Keep these settings in .vscode/ folder.
-Or add them to the global settings to apply them to all projects as a default.
+Keep these settings in the `.vscode/` folder or add them to the global settings to apply them to all projects as a default.

 ## WSL